personal finance | march 20, 2025

 Thought Leadership Director

 Have your spending patterns changed over the last year?
 Do you anticipate they will continue as they currently are, or are you planning to make changes?
 Maintaining a budget or spending plan can provide you with a framework to track your income and expenses and to help you determine ways to accommodate your savings goals.
 Developing a budget can be empowering—providing you with the information you need to make saving and spending decisions.
-There are plenty of online tools and apps that can help you with budgeting—some are free, and some aren’t.
-You can always use an old-fashioned spreadsheet if that’s more your style.
+Our interactive budget spreadsheet (PDF) can help get you started.
+And there are budgeting apps that can help track progress over time.

 If debt is getting in the way of you reaching your savings goals, target the real culprit first—high-interest credit card debt.
 This is the debt that can likely cost you the most.
 You may have to make spending and saving sacrifices to eliminate it, and having an up-to-date budget can help you make these adjustments.